Cryptolens/docs/messaging/updates-tracking.md

 Console.Read();
 ```

 The variable `currentVersion` is the date when you published this release (in unix timestamp format).
-Each time you update the application, you need to remember to update this values.
+Each time you update the application, you need to remember to update this value.

 The easiest way to obtain the unix timestamp is by visiting [this link](https://duckduckgo.com/?q=unix+timestamp) or, if you are on Linux or macOS, type the following in the terminal: